How do podcasts make money?

 Another is example is Greg Mercer from Jungle Scout.
 Greg has delivered 2 awesome interviews on The Side Hustle Show, and then made a discount deal for his Amazon product research software.

-As a Jungle Scout affiliate, I’ve typically earn over $300 a month in commissions — largely as a result of those two episodes.
+As a Jungle Scout affiliate, I earned over $300 a month in commissions for almost a year after those episodes aired.

 Pitfalls to Avoid